 “Speakers included seasoned academics who shared their personal experiences of peer reviewing”

-On the 4th November, Sense about Science hosted a half day workshop at Glasgow Caledonian University.
+Sense about Science hosted a half day workshop at Glasgow Caledonian University.
 The free workshop was open to young researchers in Scotland who were interested in learning more about the peer review process.
-Speakers included seasoned academics who shared their personal experiences of peer reviewing, as well as Sarah Robbie from Taylor and Francis who shared her list of dos and don’ts.
+Speakers included seasoned academics who shared their personal experiences of peer reviewing, as well as Sarah Robbie from Taylor & Francis who shared her list of dos and don’ts.

 “It provided me with the opportunity to participate in discussions with academics that are currently in the same stage of their career development and share common barriers we face”